swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ## Summary

-In this chapter, you successfully:
+In this chapter, you have successfully:

-1. Setting up a new Git repository
+1. Set up a new Git repository
-2. Initializing Git in your project directory
+2. Initialized Git in your project directory
-3. Verifying Git tracking for your files
+3. Verified Git tracking for your files
-4. Excluding experiment results, data, models and Python environment files from Git commits
+4. Excluded experiment results, data, models and Python environment files from Git commits
-5. Pushing your changes to the Git repository
+5. Pushed your changes to the Git repository

 You did fix some of the previous issues: